14 You should use SSL/HTTPS

 If you’re of a certain age, you may recall warnings that you shouldn’t use the WiFi at your neighborhood Starbucks.
 The issue was twofold.

-And even if they didn’t do that, they could inspect the traffic going back and forth and just read whatever you’re sending over the web in what’s called a packet sniffing attack.
+And even if they didn’t use that trick specifically, there were tools to read the unencrypted HTTP traffic going back and forth in what’s called a packet sniffing attack.

-In 2015, Google Chrome began the process of marking any site using plain HTTP as insecure, which led to nearly complete adoption of HTTPS across the internet.
-The risk of both of these kinds of attacks has been neutered and it’s actually pretty safe to use any random WiFi network you want these days – because of HTTPS.
+In 2015, Google Chrome began the process of marking any site using plain HTTP as insecure, which led to the nearly complete adoption of HTTPS across the internet.
+Both man-in-the-middle and packet sniffing attacks have been neutered.
+It’s now safe to use any random WiFi network you want because of HTTPS.

-As a website administrator, securing your website or server with HTTPS is one of the most basic things you can do to make sure your website traffic is safe.
+As a website administrator, securing your website or server with HTTPS is one of the most basic things you can do to ensure your website traffic is safe.
 You should always configure HTTPS for a public website – full stop.

-It’s worth noting that this SSL/TLS security can be applied to a number of different application layer protocols, including (S)FTP and LDAP(S).
+This SSL/TLS security can be applied to different application layer protocols, including (S)FTP and LDAP(S).
 You may run across these depending on your organization.
-In any case, the SSL/TLS part works the same and all that changes is what’s inside the secure digital envelope.
+In any case, the SSL/TLS part works the same – all that changes is what’s inside the secure digital envelope.

 Once the verification process is done, your machine and the remote on the other side create temporary session keys to establish encryption with the website on the other end.3 Only then does it start sending real data, now encrypted securely inside a digital envelope.